Trump Administration Says It Could Take Two Years To Reunite Migrant Parents With Children Taken From Them

-Lawyers for the Trump administration said this week it could take up to two years to identify migrant children taken from their parents under the administration’s separation policy, prompting a new round of attacks from immigrant rights and civil rights groups.
+Earlier this week, lawyers for the Trump administration said it could take up to two years to identify migrant children who were taken from their parents under the administration’s separation policy, prompting a new round of attacks from immigrant rights and civil rights groups.

-A federal judge in California had ordered the Trump administration to reunite all families that were separated under the administration’s “zero tolerance” policy that had children taken from their parents and placed into detention centers after crossing the U.S. border.
+A federal judge in California ordered the Trump administration to reunite all families that were separated under the administration’s “zero tolerance” policy, which saw children being taken from their parents and placed into detention centers after crossing the U.S. border.
 As NBC News reported, the Trump administration has responded to the order by saying it could take between one and two years to bring all families back together.

-The zero tolerance policy had drawn worldwide outrage, and Trump ultimately walked back the policy last year.
-But thousands of migrant children remained separated from their parents, and reports indicated that the administration failed to keep track of many of them after the separation occurred, leading to backlogs and roadblocks as they tried to identify children and families for reunion.
+The zero-tolerance policy drew worldwide outrage, and Trump ultimately walked back the policy last year.
+But thousands of migrant children remained separated from their parents, and reports indicated that the administration failed to keep track of many of them after they were separated, leading to backlogs and roadblocks as they tried to identify children and families for reunion.

 The administration has also been criticized for failing to reveal the breadth of the policy.
-As PBS News reported, the U.S. Health and Human Service Department had originally said that 2,700 children were in government care at the time the federal judge ordered them to be reunited with families, but the agency’s internal watchdog later reported that the real number of separated children was higher by several thousand.
+As PBS News reported, the U.S. Health and Human Service Department originally said that 2,700 children were in government care at the time the federal judge ordered them to be reunited with families, but the agency’s internal watchdog later reported that the actual number of separated children was several thousand higher.
 Due to poor record keeping, the true number of children taken was not known, the report noted.

 Justice Dept says it could take two years to identify migrant children separated at border before "zero tolerance" policy https://t.co/V3jGBYGd8s pic.twitter.com/RREmGSGzJy